LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/help.rst

 .. note::

-  Any software which is required to run the exported FMU will need to be installed on the target machine where the FMU is run.
+  Any software or Python 2.7 module which is required to run the exported FMU will need to be installed on the target machine where the FMU is run.

 Simulation failed with Dymola FMUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^